readyplayerme/rpm-react-sdk/README.md

 # Components

-## Avatar Editor
+## Editor Iframe

-Avatar Editor component helps you load Ready Player Me in an iframe where you can edit your avatar and receive your avatar URL as a post message once your avatar is exported.
+Editor Iframe component helps you load Ready Player Me in an iframe where you can edit your avatar and receive your avatar URL as a post message once your avatar is exported.

 ### Parameters